Unpaid Medical Bills

 Unless you've already disputed (with good cause) with the credit bureaus and collection agency, paying the debt is going to do nothing more than turn it into a "paid collection".
 We cannot stress this enough.
 A "paid collection account" is the last resort.
 Ultimately, you want to negotiate complete deletion in exchange for paying it.
 Collection agencies, unlike original creditors, often remove accounts in exchange for payment.

 Medical collections may have become a little more difficult to collect because of privacy rules with medical laws.
-The HIPPA privacy rule requires a "business associate" (collection agency or billing firm) to reasonably limit the amount of information disclosed for such purposes to the minimum necessary as well as to abide by reasonable requests for confidential communications.
+The HIPAA privacy rule requires a "business associate" (collection agency or billing firm) to reasonably limit the amount of information disclosed for such purposes to the minimum necessary as well as to abide by reasonable requests for confidential communications.

 This could be a loophole for debtors against collection agencies because collection employees often know less about their industry restrictions than does the debtor.
-This could lead to privacy and HIPPA violations - and eventually case law to support such violations.
+This could lead to privacy and HIPAA violations - and eventually case law to support such violations.

 If collection agency employees are not careful, they could lose out on collecting medical debts by inadvertently knowing too much about the debtor's medical condition.
 This will no doubt lead to many consumers seeking that the debts be pulled back by the medical provider to avoid potential suits against the provider.